Shyan1943/p4/README.md

     iv.
 Change the view function in "views.py" to render the template

 ### 12. Set up static styles.css file
     i.
-Create static folder, which must be in the same folder as the project folder ii.
+Create static folder, which must be in the same folder as manage.py ii.
 Inform Django where to find static files by adding below code at "settings.py" & save
         ```
             STATICFILES_DIRS = [